Ewie1/CI-PP1good-life-gym/README.md

 4. I want to know what programs are avaiblable

 #### Returning User

+ 5. I want to know where to sign up
-5. As a returning user i want contact information
+ 6. As a returning user i want contact information
-6. I want to know about the membership and options available
  7. I was to know the reason and the mission of the gym
-8. I want to know where to sign up
-9. I want to know about the membership and options available
+ 8. I want to know about the membership and options available
-10. I want to see the gym's social media followings
+ 9. I want to see the gym's social media followings

 #### Site Owner
-11. As a site owner i want the navigation to the site information to be access esaily
-12. We must let them know about our unique training programs
-13. As a site owner I want users to leave comments upon sign up
+10. As a site owner I want users to leave comments upon sign up
-14. I want the users to not only sign up but have membership option
+11. As a owner I want the users to not only sign up but have membership option
-15. I want user to know the membership is diverse and discount price for retired and Students
+13. As a owner I want user to have a cutomized 404 error page if the wedsite fail to load

 ## Design